sonic2kk/steamtinkerlaunch/README.md

 TODO:
 * add zenity gui, which optionally opens on keypress on gamelaunch
+* it doesn't seem to work to launch a windows exe as custom command via proton...
 * more

 the idea is that you just have to edit the steam command line once (imho the editor is not very usable)